HezhiCao/LFNet/README.md

     python evaluate.py
 ```

-You can use our model `cls/model_iter_113_acc_0.905592_category.ckpt` as the checkpoint in `evaluate.py`, and after this voting you will get an accuracy of 91.08% if all things go right.
+You can use our model `cls/model_iter_113_acc_0.905592_category.ckpt` as the checkpoint in `evaluate.py`, and after this voting you will get an accuracy of 91.08% if all things go right.(90.56% during training)

 #### Object Part Segmentation